Handling a diabetes emergency

 What to do

 If your pet is conscious, rub a tablespoon of corn syrup on his or her gums.
 When your pet is able to swallow, feed him or her a usual meal and contact your veterinarian.
 If your pet is unconscious or having a seizure, this is a medical emergency.
-CONTACT YOUR VETERINARIAN.
+Contact your veterinarian right away.

 Keeping your pet’s blood sugar stable

-- Your pet's diet should be consistent and appropriate.
-Read about diabetic pet nutrition.
+Your pet’s diet should be consistent and appropriate.

 - A nutritionally complete, dry or canned pet food should be fed in consistent amounts at the same times each day.